anseki/overflow-android/README.md

 If `true` is specified to this option, the inertia scroll animation for fast scroll operations uses CSS Animations in modern browsers. `false` as default.
 *NOTE:* This must be done before making an instance.

 The CSS Animations works smoothly in many browsers, but some browsers (particularly Firefox for Android) are not.
-I tried many ways (e.g. hardware acceleration), but I found nothing yet... **Someone, please let me know the way.**
+I tried many ways (e.g. hardware acceleration), but I found nothing yet... **Someone, please let me know the way.** (But Firefox for Android can't scroll smoothly normal `overflow:scroll` in the first place.)

 ### `OverflowAndroid.fps`
 This is frame rate of inertia scroll animation for fast scroll operations.
 This is a number of frames per second. `60` as default.